 Postpartum doulas aren’t restricted to working with mothers.
 Families as a whole get their attention.
 Holt explains, “Our goal is to work ourselves out of a job and to get parents confident enough that they feel like they don’t need us anymore.”

-In working with the entire family unit, postpartum doulas teach older siblings how to interact with their baby brother or sister and listen to concerns of family members.
+In working with the entire family unit, postpartum doulas teach older siblings how to interact with their baby brother or sister, as well as listening to concerns or stressors of family members.
 Interactions like these place postpartum doulas in the perfect position to raise red flags if they notice early signs of postpartum mental health issues in either the mom or her partner.
-Yes, that’s right; Paternal Postnatal Depression affects one in 10 fathers according to some studies.
+Yes, that’s right; according to some studies, Paternal Postnatal Depression affects one in 10 fathers.

 For new parents with little family support nearby, or moms at risk of a complicated delivery, the support of a postpartum doula can be worth every cent.